List of Wild Cards characters: Dr. Tachyon

 Tachyon currently remains on Takis, raising his physical daughter/genetic granddaughter, serving as leader of his House, and trying to rebuild a Takisian society that has already been shaken to its foundations.
 Many of the old-style Takisian nobles were slain during Blaise's World War, and replaced by avaricious young cadets.
 In one of his speeches Blaise promised the mindblind Tarhiji life-extending serums that do not exist.
 Only a handful of noblewomen were left alive following the massacre of House Rodaleh at Blaise's hands, resulting in the near total loss of a line of powerful psi-healers.
 Raiyis Hazzal of House Jeban remarked that this would lead to more widespread cases of insanity.
 Among Tachyon's plans for the future are the dissolution of Raranna, where he was confined while carrying Kelly's child, and a program to interbreed the psychic and "mind-blind" segments of the populace, thus creating a truly telepathic race better capable of fending off the Network.
 What effect these plans will have on the already unstable state of Takisian world affairs remains to be seen.

 Tachyon is very emotional, self-centered, prone to openly weeping, and a spoiled, womanizing aristocrat who indulges himself in every way.
 During the course of the Wild Cards series, he matures a great deal.
-Tachyon always dresses flamboyantly, in what are, by Earthly standards, antiquated clothes of glaringly clashing colors (by Takisian standards, he's considered quite suave).
+Tachyon always dresses flamboyantly, in what are, by Earthly standards, antiquated clothes of glaringly clashing colors (by Takisian standards, he is considered quite suave).
 After Messer's attack, his right hand is a prosthetic replacement, though he has considered having a new hand regrown while staying on Takis.
 Due to Blaise's political machinations while Kelly was occupying Tachyon's body, he is technically married to Mona'ella, the royal princess of a rival House, though the legality/permanence of this arrangement is currently unknown.